Student Success Story

 Petitioning for credit based on professional or industrial experience

 After your transfer credit evaluation is complete, you will be notified by your admissions counselor if you are eligible to petition for credit based on professional or industrial experience.
 If applicable, you will need to provide your employment and education background, letters of verification, and a supporting documentation portfolio.
-For more questions, please contact our office at 617-989-4300 or e-mail CPCE@wit.edu.
+Selected courses from approved apprenticeship are also eligible for course credit.
+For more information, please contact our office at 617-989-4300 or e-mail CPCE@wit.edu.